soxhub/openpyxl/doc/formula.rst

 `openpyxl` supports limited parsing of formulas embedded in cells.
-The `openpyxl.formula` package contains a `Tokenizer` class to break formulas into their consitutuent tokens.
+The `openpyxl.formula` package contains a `Tokenizer` class to break formulas into their constituent tokens.
 Usage is as follows:

 .. doctest